Arnie Bellini: Education

-Bellini’s goal is to prepare the next generation for the future by modernizing education through partnerships with leading institutions.
+Bellini supports modernizing education through partnerships with various institutions.
 In 2022, the Bellinis donated $10.6 million to establish the Bellini Center for Talent Development at the University of South Florida which provides career services, training, and internships for students.
 The Center connects students to job opportunities in the Tampa Bay business community and has a 90% job placement rate for students who participate in internships.
-All 8,000 students in USF’s Muma College of Business and Bellini College of Artificial Intelligence, Cybersecurity and Computing engage with the Center as part of their curriculum.
+Students in USF’s Muma College of Business and Bellini College of Artificial Intelligence, Cybersecurity and Computing participate in Center programming as part of their curriculum.

 In 2025, the Bellinis donated $40 million to establish the Bellini College of Artificial Intelligence, Cybersecurity and Computing at the University of South Florida.
-Their gift was the largest in USF’s history.
-The College curriculum addresses the growing need of cybersecurity professionals in the United States and contributes to the development of Tampa Bay’s growing cybersecurity sector, positioning Tampa as 'Cyber Bay.'
-It was the first named school in the United States to combine both cybersecurity and AI education in one college.

-As of 2025, Bellini and his wife Lauren have donated $15 million to Tampa Catholic High School to support the creation of the Bellini Center for the Arts.
-The Center for the Arts nurtures creativity and prepares students for the future, especially as artificial intelligence becomes more integrated into society.
-The donation represents the largest contribution ever made to a Catholic school in Florida.
-The 28,000 square-foot facility scheduled to open in June 2025 will offer spaces for art, computer graphics, video production, and performing arts while also supporting community outreach enhancing access to the arts.
+As of 2025, Bellini and his wife, Lauren, have donated $15 million to Tampa Catholic High School to support the creation of the Bellini Center for the Arts.

 The Bellinis donated $1 million to St Leo University to create a modern cybersecurity curriculum to address the 4.8 million global job openings in cybersecurity.